-A rack is a nice to have accessory, but it can come in really handy when it comes to keeping your food organized and submerged in the water bath.
+A sous vide rack is a "nice to have" accessory that can come in handy when it comes to keeping multiple bags organized and submerged in the water bath.

-Now that you are accessorized and ready to cook, it's time for some super easy killer recipes that bring it all
+Now that you are accessorized and ready to sous vide, it's time for some delicious sous vide recipes to get you started.